gprasad125/dsc180a-project/README.md

 ## Explanation of File Structure:

-### Folders:
+### 📁 Folders:

 #### data
-Contains initial dataset (CSVs) containing Tweet information Fields include: Tweet text, Tweet account, Account's role in Congress, Sentiment score, etc.
-Raw, uncleaned data found in `raw` while cleaned data for visualization & modeling is in `out`.
+Contains the data for and from the project, divided as such:
+- raw: the base uncleaned data
+- out: the output cleaned data used for visualizations and modeling
+- test: test data used to debug the Python scripts
+- visuals: visuals generated from the EDA and modeling, formatted as PNGs

 #### notebooks
 Contains initial Jupyter Notebooks for EDA / Modeling.